bisqwit/that_terminal/README.md

 ### Why do you need a custom terminal?
 Why not Xterm?

 * I need something that I can customize for artistic reasons, even if that breaks compatibility with other programs.
-* I also need to be able to change fonts and terminal sizes at whim with simple keyboard inputs (mouse input is too precise and difficult to script).
+* I also need to be able to change fonts and terminal sizes at whim with simple keyboard inputs (mouse input is too delicate to script).
 * And I need to record video while doing that.
 This is a video production tool after all.

 ### Supported escape codes